Neptune DXP - Open Edition installation – Neptune DXP Cloud

 Defaults

-When the Open Edition is started, open a browser and navigate to the URL corresponding to your server:
+When Neptune DXP - Open Edition is started, open a browser and go to the URL corresponding to your server:

 When you deploy an Open Edition instance on a remote system, there are some concerns to be addressed.

-• You should not run the Open Edition instance as a “admin”, “root” or any other super admin- type privileged user.
+• You should not run the Neptune DXP - Open Edition instance as a “admin”, “root” or any other super admin- type privileged user.

-• As the Open Edition instance should not run as any super admin-type of user, the Open Edition probably (depending OS) is not be able to bind by default to port 80 (HTTP) or 443 (HTTPS).
-To bind the Open Edition9 to these default ports, we advise to use a web server like NGINX which can bind to port 80 and 443 that forwards requests to the Open Edition instance.
-You can also use NGINX to cache any media request, so less load is put on the Open Edition instance for serving static assets like images.
+• As the Neptune DXP - Open Edition instance should not run as any super admin-type of user, Neptune DXP - Open Edition probably (depending OS) is not be able to bind by default to port 80 (HTTP) or 443 (HTTPS).
+To bind Neptune DXP - Open Edition to these default ports, we advise to use a web server like NGINX which can bind to port 80 and 443 that forwards requests to the Neptune DXP - Open Edition instance.
+You can also use NGINX to cache any media request, so less load is put on the Neptune DXP - Open Edition instance for serving static assets like images.
 NGINX has a free open source version available for commercial use.

-• We advise to create a folder where all your custom NPM modules will be installed, after you’ve created this folder, configure the Open Edition instance to use this folder in “settings > Customizing > General”.
+• We advise to create a folder where all your custom npm modules will be installed, after you’ve created this folder, configure the Neptune DXP - Open Edition instance to use this folder in “settings > Customizing > General”.

 Running on an external system